 - $4 million in scholarships awarded annually to CALS students

-- More than 50 named faculty positions in teaching, research and extension
+- 20 of the 50 named faculty positions in teaching, research and extension were created

 - Support for ongoing dean and departmental initiatives